Tune Stories!

 Introducing: my brother, Eric Eid-Reiner on piano!
 This is a medley of two tunes - a slip jig and an Irish-style polka.
 Fiddle is back to standard tuning for this one (and all tracks with the piano, turns out).

 When March 2020 hit the world, one of the first images I will never forget is the blue skies above the city of LA.
 Known for its traffic and smog, the contrast was stark.
-I remember feeling like I needed to start writing tunes to not waste the moment at home, and this (I believe) is the first tune that presented itself.
+I remember feeling like I needed to start writing tunes to not waste the moment at home, and this is the first tune that presented itself.
 The A-part spends a lot of time in C mixolydian, but resolves to an F. The B-part gets to call ‘F’ home.
 The C-part goes high for the dramatic G minor chord, but “resolves” to the C mixo, which blends back into the A-part.
-You can hear my first little demo of this tune on my youtube channel.
+You can hear my first little demo of LA Blue Skies on my youtube channel.

-In 2018, Joy and I followed my parents to Botswana and Namibia to drive around in beefy cars looking at animals (safari!)
+In 2018, Joy and I followed my parents to Botswana and Namibia to drive around in beefy cars, looking at animals (safari!)
 An incredible experience, no one will ever forget their first look at cheetah families, giraffes eating the leaves off thorny twigs, and hiding from elephants (bike safari!)
 When it came to our tour of Namibia, our guide, Gerhardus, drove us around the entire country.
 We had not realized when booking how many 8 to 10 hour drives on washboard dirt roads would be involved, but once we were in it, we were IN IT.
 Roadside picnic meals with coriander-flavored bacon.
 An orex hits cruising speed next to the “highway.”
 Family, laughs, fun, and *endless* super-loud dirt roads.
 I passed the notebook around to the musicians in the family, and this is the tune that appeared.
-On the road, not yet arrived.
+On the road, not yet arrived to Etosha National Park.
 It was worth it.

 5. Old Joe Clark

 I noticed that my most popular track on Spotify is “Boil Them Cabbage Down,” from my Canyon Sunrise album with Jon Sousa (guitar.)
 One of the amazing things about that track is that Jon, having come from Irish and rock music backgrounds, had zero baggage about Boil Them Cabbage Down being a “beginner’s tune.”
 He played the guitar completely differently than anyone from an old-time or bluegrass background would play it.
 This Kickstarter-supported album seemed like the right moment to try another trad. cover with a similar concept.
 I had been playing Old Joe Clark in the Key of E in what we call “swamp tempo.”
 I performed a similar version at Chautauqua in Boulder with Jeremy Garrett (Infamous Stringdusters) and Dr. Joy Adams (Big Richard) (wife).
 Changing the key on tunes makes you think and play differently.
 Baroque tuning actually pushes this one into E flat.
 Key changes aside, my note choices and general shape are directly from Alan Jabbour teaching Henry Reed’s version of Old Joe Clark that he collected for the Library of Congress at Rocky Mountain Fiddle Camp (when I was a wee lad!)
 Swamp tempo allows the ooze to seep out of a tune naturally and the bluegrass inevitably slides in.
+Bethany Waickman on guitar crushed it.
 This was recorded in one take - just count it off, and this is how it happened.

 6. Lone Pine

-Welcome to Lone Pine, the only tune on TFTT that I have previously recorded and released.
+Welcome to Lone Pine, the only tune on Tunes for Time Travel that I have previously recorded and released.
 We are now in the key of Eb minor, by way of the Baroque-tuned fiddle and original key of E minor.
 This tune was written as an ode to the ski run, “Lone Pine,” at Alta Ski area in Utah, where I spent a season ski-bumming after graduating from Berklee College of Music.
 This is a simple tune that doesn’t have a lot of notes, but it is super vibey.
 My old Boston-based Swedish old-time band, Blue Moose and the Unbuttoned Zippers, recorded this on our album, Rousted.
 The haunting sounds of the nyckelharpa echo through the original arrangement.
 You can hear it on streaming platforms (but mysteriously, not yet Spotify… I’m working on it!) and on my Patreon page.

 I’ve always been extremely satisfied with how that first recording came out - a perfect representation of the idea of the tune in my head.
 Lone Pine came back on my radar mostly because Joy loved the tune and wanted to hear it more.